Fells Point Historic District, Baltimore, MD

 Fells Point Historic District

-One of the oldest neighborhoods in Baltimore and a significant part of the city’s maritime history, Fells Point took its name from Quaker William Fell, who settled near a hook-shaped peninsula along the Patapsco River due to its deep water and proximity to timber.
-By 1761 his son Edward Fell had planned the neighborhood’s gridded streets and begun selling plots in the area, which soon became a hub of colonial commerce and Baltimore’s primary port.
+One of the city’s oldest neighborhoods and a significant part of its maritime history, Fells Point took its name from Quaker William Fell, who settled near a hook-shaped peninsula along the Patapsco River due to its deep water and proximity to timber.
+By 1761 his son Edward had planned the neighborhood’s gridded streets and begun selling plots in the area, which soon became a hub of colonial commerce and Baltimore’s primary port.
 Covering 75 acres, the district is defined by its densely packed, 2.5-story row houses, built throughout the nineteenth century.
-The peninsula was transformed by the many wharfs, shipyards, and warehouses that lined the waterfront and contributed to the industrial and commercial activity that would spur Baltimore’s growth.
+Wharfs, shipyards, and warehouses lined the waterfront and contributed to the industrial and commercial activity that spurred Baltimore’s growth.

 Location and Nearby Landscapes